What are Periodic Trends

 Across a Period

 Across a period, the atoms become smaller due to the reason discussed in the section on atomic radius.
 So, when an electron is added to the valence shell, it will experience higher electrostatic attraction.
-It means that the electron will move closer to the nucleus, thereby increasing the electron affinity.
+The electron will move closer to the nucleus, thereby increasing the electron affinity.
 Thus, the electron affinity increases from left to right.

 Down a Group

 The atomic radius increases as the atomic number increases down a group.
 The increasing radius allows the electron to remain further from the nucleus.
 As this distance increases, the electrostatic force of attraction between the nucleus and electron becomes weaker.
 Thus, the electron affinity decreases from top to bottom.
 In other words, the electron affinity increases from bottom to top, as shown in the image above.

 An exception to this trend is chlorine (period 3, group 17), which has a greater electron affinity than fluorine (period 2, group 17).
 The reason is that chlorine has more space for electrons in its outermost shell than fluorine.
 This larger space allows the chlorine atom to accommodate the extra electron, thus increasing the electron affinity.

 The metallic character of an element is the ability to lose an electron during a chemical reaction due to its low ionization energy.
 On the contrary, the non-metallic character is the ability to gain an electron during a reaction [1,3].